Senior Computer Scientist, Vision and Robotics Laboratory

 Karney has a B.A. degree from Cambridge University and a Ph.D. from Massachusetts Institute of Technology (MIT).
 A list of his publications is available at Google Scholar.
 Preprints of several of Karney’s papers are available at arXiv.org.

-The auxiliary latitudes are essential tools in cartography.
 This paper summarizes methods for converting between them with an emphasis on providing full double-precision accuracy.

 The paper describes how to recover the sensor trajectory for an aerial lidar collect using the data for multiple-return lidar pulses.